-I believe that an approval, which permits a 60-year extension to the life of the project, could easily provide for a landscaping plan that opens up the views of the marina.
+I believe that an approval, which permits a 60-year extension to the life of the project could easily provide for a landscaping plan that opens up the views of the marina.
 Second, the loss of substantial and irreplaceable perspective of the harbor from a scenic highway represents a significant environmental impact.
-Development south of Bora Bora Way may not require, under the LCP provisions, that new view corridors be provided, but that does not negate the need to address the substantial loss of public views under this proposal.
+Development south of Bora Bora Way may not require, under the LCP provisions, that new view corridors be provided, but that does not negative the mind to address the substantial loss of public views under this proposal.
 The Coastal Commission Staff Report on this project dated 12/15/00 indicates that the relevant public views for the project are from Bora Bora Way rather than Via Marina, a scenic highway, because Bora Bora Way is the "first public road".
 However, Bora Bora Way functions as a private driveway with parking stalls that back directly into the roadway.
-A review of the Assessor Maps of the County of Los Angeles clearly labels Bora Bora Way as a private street; not a public street.
-Therefore, the loss of public views from Via Marina cannot be ignored.
-The Commission should hold a public hearing to allow public input and a discussion on the project alternatives that do not eliminate priority public views of the marina.
+A review of the Assessor Maps of the County of Los Angeles clearly labels Bora Bora Way as a private street, not a public street.
+Therefore, the loss of public views from Via Marina canada be ignored.
+The Commission should hold a public hearing to allow public input and a discussion on the project alternatives that do not eliminate priority public views of the marins.

-Traffic impacts are man optimized & unmitigated.
+3. Traffic impacts are side epresented & unmitigated.
 The project proposes to take credit for the peak hour traffic trips reduced by the reduction of boat slips and removal of the existing office space.
 This analysis is flawed on two levels.

-First, the project takes medit the reduced traffic trips based from a reduction in the number of boat slips.
-The boat slip renovation will take place in phases over an unspecified number of years.
-The lack of specifies would indicate that the new apartments would be complete long before the reduction in the number of boaters will occur.
+First, the project takes at addit for reduced traffic trips based from a reduction in the number of boat slips.
+The book slip renovation will take place in phases over an unspecified number of years.
+The lack of specifies would indicate that the new apartments would be occupied long before the reduction in the number of boaters will occur.
 There is no analysis that considers or mitigates the probable traffic impacts of the new apartment development before the new anchorage is in place.
-This lack of clarity and specificity requires the descentission hold a public hearing so that adequate conditions can be impress a subguard public access and mitigate traffic impacts.
+This lack of clarity and specificity require the Crammission hold a public hearing so that adequate conditions can be imposed to enguard public access and mitigate traffic impacts.

-Second, the project the second for reduced traffic trips based on the elimination of 4,031 square feet of officer and to be demolished.
-This office space is apparently located with the administration transmission traffic trips based on the existing apartment complex, but the public record is not clear which at this is the case.
-The argument seems to be that a portion of the existing administration traffic trips building is based to a third party.
-If that is the issue, then the net traffic trips second be based on the astual number of trips generated by the existing office lease traffic trips a proforma estimate.
-This would assure that the project properly mitigates the traffic generates and pays its proportionate share of mitigation fees.
+Second, the project the tradition of 4.031 square feet of office space to be demonstrated.
+This office space is apparently located with the administration/mitted the demonstrated.
+This office space is apparently located with the administration/mitted that the tradition of the existing apartment complex, but the public record is not clear whicher this is the case.
+The argument seems to be that a portion of the existing administration to the second to a third party.
+If that is the issue, then the net traffic table stands be based on the actual number of trips generated by the existing office lesses that it is not pays its proportionate share of mitigation fees.